 Pakistan has two types of delivery vehicles for nuclear weapons: aircraft controlled by the Pakistan Air Force and surface-to-surface missiles controlled by the Pakistan Army.
-Pakistan could deliver its nuclear weapons using F-16s purchased from the United States, provided that modifications are made.
-It is widely believed that Islamabad has made modifications to the F-16s previously sold to them.34 Although concerns have been raised about the impact of these sales on the strategic balance in South Asia,35 the U.S. government maintains that the sale of additional F-16s to Pakistan will not alter the regional balance of power.36 The contract for provision of an additional 36 aircraft was signed on September 30, 2006, as was the contract for the weapons for those aircraft and a contract to perform the mid-life upgrade on Pakistan's F-16A/B model aircraft.
-Pakistan's F-16 fleet will therefore be expanded, but it is unclear what portion of the fleet will be capable of a nuclear mission.
-Mirage III and V aircraft could also be used, although would have limited range.
-A-5s may have been modified to carry a nuclear payload.37
+Pakistan could deliver its nuclear weapons using F-16 fighter aircraft purchased from the United States, provided that modifications are made.
+It is widely believed that Islamabad has made the relevant modifications to the F-16s previously sold to them by Washington.
+Although concerns have been raised about the impact of these sales on the strategic balance in South Asia, the U.S. government maintains that the sale of additional F-16s to Pakistan will not alter the regional balance of power.
+The contract for provision of an additional 18 aircraft was signed in 2006, as was the contract for the weapons for those aircraft and a contract to perform the mid-life upgrade on Pakistan's F-16A/B model aircraft.
+Pakistan's F-16 fleet will, therefore, be expanded, but it